 One of the first things I would always say to a new Year 7 class is, “Who thinks you use a comma when you draw breath?”
 A forest of hands would sprout before me.
 This is clearly nonsense, as anyone with asthma knows.
 Teaching accurate comma usage is trivially straightforward when you know about subject-verb agreement and independent and subordinate clauses.
 Without this knowledge, we rely on vague approximations which only enable children to mimic the art of writing without internalising why or how.

 Rosen then goes on to critique how the items on a particular SPaG test are flawed.
-To do so he draws upon a though knowledge of grammar and shows off his command of this of the rich, diverse body of knowledge.
+To do so he draws upon a thorough knowledge of grammar and shows off his command of this rich, diverse body of knowledge.
 The fact that he is able to do so is testimony either to being well-taught or to an autodidact instinct to learn.
 We might take a number of things from Rosen’s virtuoso demolition of the test, but here are the two main conclusions we might draw:

 - The test is not fit for purpose as it does not allow for the ambiguities and breadth of English grammar.